 - Decide what kinds of topics of research interest you.
 Students typically base this around their previous experience during lectures or running their project.

-- Find a potential supervisor or find an advertised studentship (unless you propose to self-fund).
+- Find a potential supervisor (Reseach outlines) and find an advertised studentship (unless you propose to self-fund).
 Check the application deadline!

 - Do some preliminary reading (e.g. recent papers published in that field, including some by your potential supervisor)

 - Contact your potential supervisor, normally via email.
 At this stage, you don't need a definite plan.
 You need to indicate why you find the topic interesting and send your CV (which should list all courses taken to date and grades obtained).
-You may also want to ask questions to them (e.g. what new lines of research are you hoping to pursue?
-Are you hoping to take on new PhD students?).
+You may also want to ask questions to them (e.g. what new lines of research are you hoping to pursue? what is your style of supervision?).

 If the potential supervisor expresses an initial interest, then this would be a good time to arrange a phone or zoom call (although email exchanges could remain an option).
 This isn’t part of the formal process, but it's a good way of ironing out any confusion and making sure this feels right before committing lots of time to the application.